Mekutilogo (6K) shop_cart (12K)

 hand_in_use_small (8K)

-My dog knocks down jumps on the agility course.
+My dog knocks down jumps during agility

-Leg wraps placed on 2 legs brings awareness to them, & allow the dog to reconnect with their limbs.
-Once this connection has been made, they are able to use them more efficiently - picking them up when dropping them, walking / running straight instead of sideways, etc.
+Once this connection has been made, they are able to use them more efficiently – picking them up when dropping them, walking or running straight instead of sideways, etc.

-My cat has problems using the litter tray.
+My cat has problems using the litter tray

 You could also look at the litter itself.
 Some cats develop a dislike of the feel of some litters, so try different ones to see which is preferred.

-If you cat is urinating on cushions, soft furnishings or strange places, take them to a vet & just check that they don’t have cystitis.
+If you cat is urinating on cushions, soft furnishings or strange places, take them to a vet and just check that they don’t have cystitis.
 It is common for them to locate more comfortable areas to relieve themselves, thinking it will reduce the pain they feel when urinating.

-Ensure that the tray is located away from their food, & away from doors or windows where neighbouring cats can spook them.
+Ensure that the tray is located away from their food, and away from doors or windows where neighbouring cats can spook them.
 If your cat is feeling unsure or afraid, they are not going to use the tray!

 Try a covered tray, or uncovering a covered one.
 Everyone has personal preferences - our cats are no different!